kayatb/reproduce_SCOUTER/scouter/README.md

 # Reference
-All files in this folder are taken and adapted from the following paper:
+All files in this folder have been taken and adapted from the following paper:

 >Li, L., Wang, B., Verma, M., Nakashima, Y., Kawasaki, R., & Nagahara, H. (2021).
 SCOUTER: Slot attention-based classifier for explainable image recognition.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 1046-1055).